WorkOfArtiz/Hanged/README.md

 And the lolcat option pukes rainbow ansi colours, which are only supported in posix terminals, more for fun than anything else.

-**NOTE**: the current version is compiled for Linux, if you need to run it on a different OS please let us know.
+**NOTE**: the current version is compiled for Linux x64, if you need to run it on a different OS please let us know.